rcrowther/vala-mode2/README.rst

 - The mode would be far more interesting if it handled tabs
 - Many will want some sophistication added to the indenting
 - The options and customization need help
-- Colorschemes for > 8 bit terminals would be nice.
+- Color schemes for > 8 bit terminals would be nice.

 Acknowlegements
 ===============
-This code started as a hack of scala-mode2 (umm, yes it was),
+This code started as a hack of scala-mode2 (umm, yes it was).
 Though this should not be taken as any guide to the quality of this code.

-A couple of the ideas are still in there, such as the concatenating list markup.
+A couple of the ideas are still in there, such as the concatenating of comment list markup.
 Interesting mode, scala-mode2.